metabase/metabase/docs/embedding/sdk/authentication.md

 Notes on handling authentication when working with the SDK.

-## Authenticate users from your back-end
+## Authenticating people from your server

 The SDK requires an endpoint in your app's backend that will sign someone into your Metabase and return a token.
 The SDK will use that token to authenticate calls to Metabase.